 In less than a month, my youngest daughter turns one.
 While my mind is spinning with the thought of my baby leaving babyhood, I am slowing charging into full party planning mode.
 As with every party or holiday, there will be gifts for the birthday girl.
 Frankly, I’m terrified of more plastic junk entering our house.
+The solution?
+A celebration full of DIY birthday ideas!
 We are trying to move towards having less (which in itself is a chore with two under 3), natural and green living, and using up before getting new.

 Party Idea: DIY Banner

 We have TONS of scrapbook paper laying around from all those grand ideas that I had before I had two children.
 Now this paper is being up cycled into a birthday banner.

 Start by cutting out triangles from your scrapbook paper.
 The size of your sheet will determine how many triangles you will get from each sheet.